dustin-archive/lowdown-js/README.md

 # Intro
 Intro to JavaScript.

+# Emoji Legend
++ ✅ Safe to use
++ 💡 Some browser support
++ ❌ Deprecated
++ ❓ Non-standard

 # Strings
 ## Single or double quotes?
 Single quotes, meaning `'your string looks like this'`.